 - The continent of Asia shares borders with Europe and Africa.
-We’ve written about both of them on 24/7 Continents, too!
+We’ve written about both of them on Science Trends, too!

 - Because of where the continent is located on the planet, Asia is very diverse when it comes to climate.
 Southern regions, closer to the equator, can reach tropical temperature, while northern regions, closer to the arctic circle, are quite frigid!

 - Indians, Japanese, and Chinese frequently garner the most pop-culture attention, when it comes to Asian representation.
 But did you know that Iraqis, Siberian-Russians, and even New Guineans are all considered people of the Asian continent?